The Commonwealth Air Training Plan Museum

 Volunteers of the CATPM are downloading these images,

-converting them to text using an optical character
+converting them to text using an optical character reader,

-proof reading them and providing a searchable PDF
+proof reading them and providing a searchable PDF to those interested.

-Come do your special shopping
+Come do your special shopping at

 The Tiger Moth Gift Shop!